This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 The triple chocolate cheesecake will continue to set up as it sits in the oven with the residual heat.
 The top of the cheesecake will begin to settle and firm up.
 Basically cheesecake perfection.

 Remove the cheesecake from the oven, and set it on a rack to finish cooling.
 You can refrigerate it to cool as well, just cover with a paper towel to prevent condensation then cover with another layer of plastic wrap or tinfoil.
-Once it’s cooled prepare the ganache and pour over it.
+Once itโs cooled prepare the ganache and pour over it.

 Make The Ganache

 Once the chocolate cheesecake has cooled it’s time to add that luscious third layer of chocolate.
-The rich ganache on top.
+The rich dark chocolate ganache on top.
 Now ganache is basically just the combination of heavy cream and chocolate melted and stirred together.

 You can use chocolate chips (I recommend Ghiradelli) but I prefer using either semi-sweet or bittersweet chocolate bar finely chopped.

 You want to chop the chocolate finely so it melts into the heavy cream easily.
 Then heat the heavy cream in a saucepan until hot and steaming, but not boiling.
-Then add the chocolate to a bowl and pour hot (but not boiling) heavy cream over the top.
+Then add the chocolate to a bowl and pour hot cream over the top.
 Let it sit for 5 minutes and then stir until it smooth.
-Then pour it over the cheesecake.
-I let it firm up in the fridge until you’re ready to serve it up.

 Heather’s Baking Tips